HumanCellAtlas/dcp-community/rfcs/text/0010-rfc-library-preparation.md

 As a data consumer, I would like to be able to identify which data files are from the same library preparation so that I can process all sequencing files which belong together at the same time.

 As a data consumer, I would like to be confident that data files from the same library preparation were processed together so that I know the expression matrices are accurate.

-## Scientific "guardrails" [optional]

-*Describe recommended or mandated review from HCA Science governance to ensure that the RFC addresses the needs of the scientific community.*

-TBD

 ## Detailed Design